Ford Buckeye Arizona Section 179 Vehicle Deduction Overview Guide

 Which Ford vehicles typically qualify?

-In 2025, the Ford vehicles that qualify for a Section 179 deduction are F-150, F-250, F-350, F-450, and F-550 trucks, along with Ford Transit cargo and passenger vans.
-We typically stock all of these eligible models, so browse our Jones Ford Buckeye inventory online or in person to see how our dealership can help maximize your company's tax breaks and profits.
+In 2025, the Ford vehicles that qualify for a Section 179 deduction are F-150 (certain trims and years), F-250, F-350, F-450, and F-550 trucks, along with Ford Transit cargo and passenger vans.
+We typically stock all these eligible models, so browse our Jones Ford Buckeye inventory online or in person to see how our dealership can help maximize your company's tax breaks and profits.

 Do all F-150 trucks qualify?

 Yes and no: All 2025 Ford F-150 trim levels should qualify for a Section 179 deduction.
-2025 rules stipulate that eligible vehicles must have GVWRs between 6,000 and 14,000 pounds, and all 2025 variants meet this requirement.
-However, certain used trims from past model years may have GVWRs below 6,000 pounds, which would disqualify them from a Section 179 deduction.
+But 2025 rules stipulate that this is a tax write-off for a vehicle over 6,000 pounds, and all 2025 variants meet this requirement.
+However, certain used trims from past model years may be below the Section 179 vehicle weight, which would disqualify them from a deduction.

 New or used: Does it matter?

 No, your decision to lease or finance a new or used commercial vehicle does not affect your business's ability to file for a Section 179 tax deduction.
-According to 2025 Section 179 rules, any new or used vehicle with a GVWR between 6,000 and 14,000 pounds that is used for commercial purposes 50% or more of the time should qualify for a deduction and subsequent bonus depreciation.
+According to guidelines, any new or used vehicle with a qualifying Section 179 GVWR weight between 6,000 and 14,000 pounds that is used for commercial purposes 50% or more of the time should qualify for a deduction and subsequent bonus depreciation.